 Find Cheap Health Insurance Quotes in Your Area

 Ultrasounds use high-frequency sound waves to produce images of the body’s internal structures.
-Pregnancy ultrasounds are often done transvaginally or over the abdomen to visualize the fetus, the placenta and the amniotic fluid.
+Pregnancy ultrasounds are often done transvaginally or over the abdomen to visualize the fetus, the placenta, and the amniotic fluid.

-The "sticker price" of an ultrasound can vary dramatically, depending on where you live, and who’s providing the service.
+The "sticker price" of having an ultrasound can vary dramatically, depending on where you live, and who’s providing the service.

 That means, no deductible, no copay, no-coinsurance, literally no out-of-pocket cost to the insured beyond the premium.
-Certain tests are mentioned in the legislation and subsequent guidance, including a screening for gestational diabetes, however, no specific mention is made of radiology, which is the category that includes ultrasounds.
+Certain tests are mentioned in the legislation and subsequent guidance, including screening for gestational diabetes, however, no specific mention is made of radiology, which is the category that includes ultrasounds.

 Doctor-prescribed sonograms (but not keepsake ones) will still be covered by your insurance, meaning they’re considered medically necessary and part of acceptable care.
-However, depending on your plan’s specifics, you may have to pay for some portion - or all - of them yourself.
+However, depending on your plan’s specifics, you may have to pay for some portion, or all, of them yourself.

-Exactly how much you’ll have to chip in for your pregnancy ultrasounds depends on both the cost of the procedure at your provider, and the payment structure of your health insurance plan.
+Exactly how much you’ll have to chip in for your pregnancy ultrasounds depends on both the cost of the procedure at your provider and the payment structure of your health insurance plan.

-As mentioned above, if you don’t have health insurance, or are opting for a totally elective sonogram (perhaps to find out the gender of your baby), you’ll have to pay the entire cost out of pocket with no help from insurance.
+Again, if you don’t have health insurance, or are opting for a totally elective sonogram (perhaps to find out the gender of your baby), you’ll have to pay the entire cost out of pocket with no help from insurance.
 In these cases, it is possible to negotiate directly with ultrasound providers, so ask them for their best deal.